 A ventriculogram can show:

-- The movement of your heart muscle as your left ventricle fills and pumps blood.
+The movement of your heart muscle as your ventricles fill and pump blood.

 Chernecky CC, Berger BJ (2013).
 Laboratory Tests and Diagnostic Procedures, 6th ed.
 St. Louis: Saunders.